Top Must-See Festivals in the Philippines

 Kadayawan Street Dancers

-Kadayawan takes place in Davao and is a celebrated during the month of August with various events including ethnic dance demonstrations and competitions as well as a trade fair and exhibit.
+Kadayawan takes place in Davao and is celebrated during the month of August with various events including ethnic dance demonstrations and competitions as well as a trade fair and exhibit.
 It’s a harvest celebration and is one of the most cheerful festivals in the Philippines.

 - Location: Lucban, Quezon